 How We Tested It

-We rotated these mattresses through real overnight use and scored them on a 5-point scale for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
-I tracked overnight notes, morning alignment, edge sitting, and how each bed behaved during reading and laptop work.
-Marcus focused on heat buildup and hip support, Jenna and Ethan on partner movement, and Dr. Walker reviewed our alignment notes against common posture patterns.
+We rotated all four mattresses through real overnight use and scored them on a 5-point scale for support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
+I recorded overnight comfort, morning alignment, edge stability, and how easily we could shift positions while sleeping, reading, and working on a laptop.
+Marcus tracked heat buildup and hip support, Jenna and Ethan focused on partner movement, and Dr. Walker reviewed our alignment notes against common sleep-posture patterns.

 Essentia Mattress: Our Testing Experience